nrfconnect/sdk-nrf/samples/nrf9160/asset_tracker/README.rst

 1. Connect the board to the computer using a USB cable.
    The board is assigned a COM port (Windows) or ttyACM device (Linux), which is visible in the Device Manager.
 #.
-Connect to the board with a terminal emulator.
+Connect to the board with a terminal emulator, for example, LTE Link Monitor.
 #.
 Open a web browser and navigate to https://nrfcloud.com/.
    Follow the instructions to set up your account and add an LTE device.
    A pattern of switch and button actions is displayed.